aegroto/waybar-groupie/README.md

 ### `separator`
 - **Type**: `string`
-- **Description**: The string used to separate different elements or sections in the display.
+- **Description**: The string used to separate different window titles.
 This can be customized to fit specific visual or functional requirements.

 ### `socket_address`
 - **Type**: `string`